ISENBECK66/X-NetMed/README.md

 Warning : the url of the image it is *hardcoded* in the script, if you want to eavluate another image please modify the script before to run it.

 ---
-# Deployment 2: docker-compose: run everything in dockers, almost ready for the cloud!
+# Deployment 2: docker-compose
+## Run everything in dockers, almost ready for the cloud!

 ---
 ##### Prerequisite: